Sousastep/SousaFX-docs/docs/index.rst

 SousaFX can run either on its own, or alongside Ableton Live to utilize drum loops, backing tracks, networked jamming plugins, etc. A "SousaPlayback template Project" for Live is provided.

-SousaFX may be :ref:`downloaded <💾 Installation>` and evaluated for free, however a license must be :ref:`purchased <Purchase>` for continued use.
+SousaFX may be :ref:`downloaded <Installation>` and evaluated for free, however a license must be :ref:`purchased <Purchase>` for continued use.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

    content/hardreq.rst
    content/install.rst